×

 People living in Ghent were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "When moving to Ghent, you should pack clothing suitable for a temperate maritime climate, which means warm clothing for the winter and lighter clothing for the summer.
 Rain gear, such as waterproof jackets and umbrellas, are essential due to the frequent rainfall.
 Comfortable walking shoes are also a must, as Ghent is a walkable city with cobblestone streets.
 You should also pack any necessary prescription medications, along with copies of your prescriptions.
 It's also a good idea to bring a basic first aid kit for minor injuries or illnesses.
 Don't forget to pack your important documents, such as your passport, visa, driver's license, and any necessary work or study documents.
 It's also a good idea to have copies of these documents in case they get lost.
 If you're planning on cooking, you might want to pack some of your favorite spices or ingredients that might be hard to find in Belgium.
 Electronics, such as your laptop, phone, and chargers, are also essential.
 Remember that Belgium uses Type E power sockets, so you may need to bring a power adapter.
-Lastly, bring personal items that will make your new place feel like home, such as photos, small keepsakes, or your favorite books," commented one expat who made the move to Ghent.
+Lastly, bring personal items that will make your new place feel like home, such as photos, small keepsakes, or your favorite books," remarked one expat who made the move to Ghent.

 Where should I setup a bank account in Ghent?